What is chlamydia?

 For women, symptoms can include:

-- change in amount and colour of fluid from the vagina;
+- Change in amount and/or colour of fluid from the vagina

-- abnormal vaginal bleeding or spotting between periods;
+- Abnormal vaginal bleeding or spotting between periods or after sexual intercourse

-Symptoms may appear 2 to 3 weeks after being exposed to the bacteria.
+Symptoms may appear 2 to 3 weeks after exposure to the bacteria.
 Sometimes it can take as long as 6 weeks for the symptoms to appear, if at all.

 If treated in time, chlamydia causes no lasting concerns.
 Untreated chlamydia can lead to complications as the infection spreads to other areas of the body.